Hațeg Island: Paleofauna

 About nine species of dinosaurs and several species of pterosaur are thought to have been indigenous to the island.
 The azhdarchid pterosaurs were rather common predators on this island.
 These insular reptiles differed from their continental relatives due to island syndrome, which describes the differences in morphology, ecology and physiology seen in insular species compared to their continental relatives.
 Many of them exhibit island dwarfism, becoming much smaller than their mainland relatives.
 For example the titanosaur, Magyarosaurus dacus, had a body mass of only 900 kg while mainland titanosaurs like Patagotitan could reach 69 tonne.
 Conversely Hatzegopteryx exhibited island gigantism, becoming one of the largest pterosaurs ever to have lived.
 Similar to how extant bird species exhibit reduced wing size and reduced capacity for flight, Balaur bondoc appears to have secondarily lost its capacity for flight.
 Balaur is currently believed to be a basal avialan based on recent phylogenetic analyses, however, it was originally proposed to be a member of the avialan sister taxon, Deinonychosauria, based on its limb morphology.
 Its forelimbs were shorter and stockier than those of Avialae and so visibly incapable of powered flight, which led to this originally incorrect placement within the phylogeny.
 Mammals are almost exclusively represented by the endemic kogaionid multituberculates, an endemic group that evolved in the island's isolation and developed unique insectivorous habits, as well as a single eutherian remain.
+Among the better-known lizards from the formation is Barbatteius, a genus of relatively large lizards with an estimated total length of 80 cm.
+Its relatively robust morphology suggests that it may have occupied the role of a medium-sized opportunistic predator within the island ecosystem, potentially comparable in ecological role to modern teiids.
+Barbatteius may also have served as prey for larger predators inhabiting the island, including Balaur bondoc.
 Remains of an indeterminate dromaeosaurid have also been found.
 Among these animals are included: